Inverse problem on conservation laws: Inverse problems for infinite dimensional spaces of zeroth-order characteristics

-where we used `integration by parts' to arrive at the second equality and the definition of conservation law characteristic to establish the third equality.
+where we used `integration by parts' to arrive at the second equality and the definition of conser\-vation-law characteristic to establish the third equality.
 Here the tuple $H=(H^1[u],\dots,H^n[u])$ is a conserved current associated with the characteristic $f(x_1)x_2$.
 From the last equality in~\eqref{eq:ProofOfLemma2} we conclude that